oceanprotocol-archive/OEPs/12/README.md

    - Plug the different data inputs as volumes in the Compute Pod
    - Plug the output for data and logs as volumes in the Compute Pod

-1. After all the above steps the Configuration Pod must die
+1. After all the above steps the `Configuration Pod` must die

-1. If the Configuration Pod ends successfully the OPERATOR via K8s starts the Computing Pod
+1. If the `Configuration Pod` ends successfully the OPERATOR via K8s starts the `Computing Pod` using the flavour specifid in the Workflow definition

-1. The Compute Pod starts and run the `ocean-entrypoint.sh` part of the algorithm downloaded by the Configuration Pod
+1. The `Compute Pod` starts and run the `ocean-entrypoint.sh` part of the algorithm downloaded by the `Configuration Pod`

-1. When the Compute Pod ends or the duration is too long (timeout), the OPERATOR via K8s stop and delete the Compute Pod
+1. When the `Compute Pod` ends or the duration is too long (timeout), the OPERATOR via K8s stop and delete the Compute Pod

-1. If the Computing Pod ends, the OPERATOR start a new instance of the Publishing Pod.
+1. If the `Computing Pod ends, the OPERATOR start a new instance of the Publishing Pod.
 The responsibilities of the Publishing Pod are:
    - List of the Log files generated in the Log volume and copy to the output
    - List of the Output data generated in the Output volume
    - Generate a new Asset Metadata using the information provided by the CONSUMER